 The Hearing Administrator may determine a recess of the hearing is in the best interest of the parties when additional information may provide clarification to the case.

 The University is not required to postpone disciplinary proceedings pending the outcome on any criminal prosecution.
-If a student chooses not to participate or answer questions during the conduct review or hearing, the Hearing Body may proceed with a hearing and base its decision on all available information, but will not use the respondent’s refusal to testify in reaching its determination of responsibility.
+If a student chooses not to participate or answer questions during the hearing, the Hearing Body may proceed with a hearing and base its decision on all available information, but will not use the respondent’s refusal to testify in reaching its determination of responsibility.

 The respondent does not have the burden of proof regarding the charges that have been brought against them.
-A determination of responsibility is based on preponderance of the evidence presented; that is, if the information provided at the hearing shows that it is more likely than not that the student committed the violation.

 In non-Sexual Misconduct Claims, where multiple students are charged, information provided at one hearing may be used in the related case(s).